JustinBeaudry/stencils/README.md

 ### Creating project files from templates

-Once there are templates available to use run `stl use templateName`
+Once there are templates available to use execTest `stl use templateName`

 ```bash
   stpl use service